sowmya-yalamarthi/assignment2-yalamarthi/README.md

 # Quotes

 The true sign of intelligence is not knowledge,but imagination -*Albert Einstein* </br>
-Opportunities is missed by most of the people because it is dresses in overalls and looks like work -*Thomas Edison8 </br>
+Opportunities is missed by most of the people because it is dresses in overalls and looks like work -*Thomas Edison* </br>
 People are just happy as they make up their minds to be -*Abraham Lincoln*</br>